ajose01/dappcount/README.md

 # dappcount
-dAppcount are loaner accounts for blockchains running EOSIO
+A dAppcount is a loaner account for blockchains running EOSIO